History of Maxine Waters in Timeline

 In 1961, Maxine Waters moved with her family to Los Angeles.

-1966: Assistant Teacher in Head Start
+1966: Worked with Head Start Program

 1971: Received Bachelor's Degree

-In 1971, Maxine Waters received a bachelor's degree in sociology from Los Angeles State College (now California State University, Los Angeles).
+In 1971, Maxine Waters received a bachelor's degree in sociology from Los Angeles State College, now California State University, Los Angeles.

-1973: Chief Deputy to City Councilman
+1973: Worked as Chief Deputy

 In 1973, Maxine Waters began working as chief deputy to City Councilman David S. Cunningham Jr.